bichakshansahu/Excel_Sales_Analytics/README.md

 - [x]	Refined understanding of Sales & Finance Reports
 - [x]	Designing user-centric reports with empathy in mind.
 - [x]	Optimization of report generation through meticulous fine-tuning.
-- [x]	Developing a systematic approach to devising a report building plan
+- [x]	Developing a systematic approach to devising a report-building plan